Back to Firewall Settings

 Setting Up Specific Tracking Systems

-Set up the Zoom device on the Zoom Device pin.
+Set up the zoom device in the Zoom Device menu.

-NOTE: In some special cases, it is needed to specify here the same device that is specified as the tracking device.
+NOTE: In some special cases, you may need to specify the same device here as the tracking device.
 More on this later.

-To see lens encoder data you can peek at the Zoom Sensor pin if you placed your encoder on the Zoom ring on the lens, or the Focus Sensor pin if you placed an encoder on the Focus ring on the lens.
+To see lens encoder data, peek at the Zoom Sensor pin if the encoder is on the lens's Zoom ring, or the Focus Sensor pin if it's on the Focus ring.

 NOTE: With a properly working lens encoder, you must see the lens data values the encoder device sends.